Menu

 2. Complete Your Full Course When Prescribed

 When antibiotics are prescribed, take every dose as directed, even if you start feeling better.
-Stopping early leaves behind the most resistant bacteria, giving them a chance to multiply.
+Stopping early on your own can leave behind the hardier bacteria.
+If side effects make a medication hard to tolerate, call us rather than quietly quitting — we can often adjust the plan.

 3. Never Share or Save Antibiotics